 The barrel of the pencils comes in a sort of matte gray/black that we like.
 These pencils have managed to look “modern” but not to the point that they look uninviting to use.

 If you have much familiarity with Derwent’s higher-end lines of colored pencils, they can be a bit on the pricier side.
 While by no means at the level of some of the top Faber-Castell or Holbein lines, they can still fetch a pretty penny.

 But don’t let the sticker price scare you away.
 You get a lot of performance for your money with these.
-And with proper care, the harder cores should last for a surprisingly long period of time.
+And with proper care, the harder cores should last for a surprisingly long period.

 Overall Ranking – 4.5/5

 We came away from our experience with the Derwent Procolour Colored Pencil set extremely impressed.
 While some pencils seem to be made without any sort of purpose, these pencils fill a definite need.
 Both the Derwent Artist Pencils and Derwent Coloursoft Pencils have some great positives, but they can be a bit hard or soft for certain people’s needs.